skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_Memento.md

 ## Summary

 ### Essence
-The Memento design pattern allows an object to save its internal state and restore it later, without exposing its internal details.
-It captures and externalizes an object's internal state so that it can be restored without violating encapsulation.
+The Memento design pattern provides a way to save and restore the state of an object without violating encapsulation.
+It captures an object's internal state and externalizes it, allowing the object to be restored to this state later.
+The key points of the Memento design pattern are:

 ### Real examples

-- Undo/Redo functionality in a text editor
+- Undo/Redo functionality in text editors or graphic design software.
+- Checkpoint systems in video games.
-- Checkpoints in games
+- Browser history functionality in web browsers.
-- Transaction management in databases
+- Transaction rollback in databases.
+- Saving and restoring the state of an object.

 ```mermaid